-Nutrition .5
+Nutrition

 Nutrition & Wellness (EDM) Nutrition and Wellness is a one-semester introductory course that covers the basics of nutrition and health.
 This course introduces you to nutrients, their food sources, their functions, nutrient recommendations, and food labeling.
 You will learn about the digestive and metabolic processes in the human body.
 You will discuss the factors that affect health and wellness and the nutritional needs through the life cycle and for specific conditions.
 You will then learn about eating disorders and food allergies, as well as the effect of diet on weight, chronic illnesses, and emotional and mental well-being.
 You will also learn about the aspects that influence physical fitness.
 Further, you will discuss the role of government and community programs in promoting health and well-being.
-You will then learn about safe food handling practices and identify pathogens and foodborne illnesses.
 You will also learn about various food preparation and presentation techniques, menu planning, and technological advances and marketing trends in the food industry.
 Toward the end of the course, you will learn about the career options in the field of nutrition and wellness.
 Finally, you will learn about goal setting, planning a career, and workplace skills and ethics.

-Personal Training .5-1
+Personal Training